lmb/Supermega/README.md

 It pretty much does what all the other python MEGA.co.nz clients do (there are two I know of):

 * Lets you login
+* Lets you use an ephemeral account
 * Gives you a list of files / directories to iterate over
-* Lets you download one of your own files
 * Lets you download a public file

-Right now it doesn't support ephemeral user accounts, sorry.
+* Upload / download / move / delete of your own files

 Why should I use it over XYZ?
 -----------------------------